openstack-archive/clouddocs-maven-plugin/README.rst

 ============

-This project is the Rackspace/OpenStack customization of the Docbkx plugin for creating documentation artifacts for Rackspace, OpenStack, and other OpenStack projects.
+This project is the Rackspace/OpenStack customization of the Docbkx plug-in for creating documentation artifacts for Rackspace, OpenStack, and other OpenStack projects.

 Example output